 During the trial, Rigshospitalet learned that the small tags did not impact the balance of instruments or how surgeons used them.
 The high-quality tags withstood more than 1,000 autoclave sterilization processes, which most tags could not do because they cannot survive the temperatures, harsh chemicals, and pressure.

 The trial was considered successful because it validated the business case for tracking medical devices at the item level and showed RFID could increase patient safety, improve the traceability and management of surgical instruments and reduce cost with better efficiency and productivity.

-The time savings documented above are specific for operating room processes and do not include additional time savings at sterilization centers and other inherent benefits from improved traceability, such as better infection prevention, improved patient safety, inventory savings and reduced asset losses.
+The time savings documented above are specific for operating room processes and do not include additional time savings in sterile processing facilities and other inherent benefits from improved traceability, such as better infection prevention, improved patient safety, inventory savings, and reduced asset losses.

 Xerafy is a pioneer in Industrial RFID, bringing to market several innovations that enable advanced industrial identification and automation capabilities.